niemanlab/openfuego/README.md

 ### How it works

-1. __Curate.__ You select up to 15 people — authorities — to form the center of OpenFuego’s universe.
+1. __Curate.__ You select up to 15 Twitter users — authorities — to form the center of OpenFuego’s universe.

 2. __Automate.__ OpenFuego follows those authorities, as well as all of the people they follow, up to a total of 5,000  sources.
 Each and every time one of those sources shares a link, OpenFuego captures it into a database with some simple analytics.
 OpenFuego is running in the background 24 hours a day.